Guru-25/privacyguides.org/docs/email-clients.md

 ![Thunderbird logo](assets/img/email-clients/thunderbird.svg){ align=right }

 **Thunderbird for Android** is a powerful, privacy-focused email app.
-Effortlessly manage multiple email accounts from one app, with a Unified Inbox option for maximum productivity
+Effortlessly manage multiple email accounts from one app, with a Unified Inbox option for maximum productivity.

 Thunderbird for Android is based on K-9 Mail, which comes with a rich history of success and functionality in open source email.